-B. Ground 2: Partovi in View of Tseng Renders Obvious Claims 6, 7, and 13

-- 1. Claim 6 - a) "The method of claim 1 including providing a thickness of the first conductor ranging from about 1.25 times to about 4 times a thickness of a skin depth of the first conductor at a given operating frequency."
+B. Ground 2: Partovi in View of Tseng Renders Obvious Claims 6, 7, and 13 a) "The method of claim 1 including providing a thickness of the first conductor ranging from about 1.25 times to about 4 times a thickness of a skin depth of the first conductor at a given operating frequency."

 Partovi in view of Tseng discloses or suggests this limitation.
 (Ex.
-1002, $\P\P103-108$.)
+1002, ¶¶101-106.)
 Partovi does not explicitly disclose providing a thickness of the PCB layer 357 ("first conductor") ranging from about 1.25 times to about 4 times a thickness of a skin depth of the layer at a given frequency.
 But Tseng discloses such a feature, and it would have been obvious to implement PCB layer 357 in Partovi such that its thickness is at least two times the skin depth at a given operating frequency.
-(Id., 104.)
+(Id., 102.)

 Similar to Partovi, Tseng generally discloses inductive power transfer system using coil inductors.
 (Ex.
 1022, Abstract.)
-Indeed, just like the Partovi, Tseng utilizes coil inductors formed on PCBs (id., 5:37-40 (using "multiple layers of coils for generation of magnetic fields") and aims to improve efficiency of power transfer (id., 10:48-51 (disclosing adjusting "the switching frequency in order to maximize the efficiency of power transfer"), 11:8-14 (disclosing "the efficiency of power transfer degrades due to various losses These losses include the conductor loss in coils").)
+Indeed, just like Partovi, Tseng utilizes coil inductors formed on PCBs (id. at 5:37-40 (using "multiple layers of coils for generation of magnetic fields") and aims to improve efficiency of power transfer (id. at 10:48-51 (disclosing adjusting "the switching frequency in order to maximize the efficiency of power transfer"), 11:8-14 (disclosing "the efficiency of power transfer degrades due to various losses These losses include the conductor loss in coils ").)
 (Ex.
-1002, $\P105$.)
+1002, ¶103.)

 Tseng further discloses that, to reduce power loss in coils due to skin depth effect, "the metal thickness should be more than twice of the skin depth."
 (Ex.
-1022, 12:3-5 (emphasis added); see also id., 12:6-8 (disclosing that "substrates with a thicker metal layer can be used, or additional metal can be plated to increase the thickness"), 11:66-12:14.)
+1022, 12:3-5 (emphasis added); see also id. at 12:6-8 (disclosing that "substrates with a thicker metal layer can be used, or additional metal can be plated to increase the thickness"), 11:66-12:14.)
 As such, when implementing inductor coil L1 using the multi-layer PCB coil 356 in Partovi, a POSITA would have found it obvious to ensure that the thickness of each of the PCB layers 357 is at least twice the skin depth at the system's operating frequency in order to minimize conductor loss in these layers.
 (Ex.
-1002, ¶106; see also Ex.
+1002, ¶104; see also Ex.
 1024 at 1:34-38 (disclosing that "it has become commonplace to use a planar conductive film having a thickness on the order of twice the skin depth at the intended operating frequency as the magnetic component's conductors.") (emphasis added).)
-See Unwired Planet, 841 F.3d at 1003-04.
+See Unwired Planet, 841 F.3d at 1003-04 (affirming a finding of obviousness because a POSITA "could have seen the advantages of applying the teachings of a [secondary reference] to improve [the primary reference]").